- Terms Of Service

 - usage that Ting does not want to be associated with.

-In both cases, use of the Ting Service for either of these types of use is a violation of our Agreement with you and may be grounds for immediate and permanent termination of your Ting Service.
+In both cases, use of the Ting Service for either of these types of use is a violation of these Terms and may be grounds for immediate and permanent termination of your Ting Service.

 Here’s a tip - generally speaking, if you are reading The Official List of Things You Should Never Use Your Ting Service For to figure out if your use of the service is permitted or not, it probably isn’t.
-Using Ting Services typically should not entail consultation with a legal professional.
 Acceptable use is broad and far reaching, and unacceptable use typically lives in the gray area that surrounds acceptable use.

 We will update The Official List of Things You Should Never Use Your Ting Service For to take into account new types of Unacceptable Use and more explicitly state what types of use we find unacceptable.
 This is our list and we have the final say at our sole discretion in what usage we define as unacceptable and how that usage is defined and on occasion we may consider activity not specifically listed here to be inappropriate.
 You explicitly agree to these terms as a condition of your continued use of the service.
 If you don’t agree with these terms, your sole recourse is to discontinue all use of your Ting Service.